John II Casimir Vasa: Early life, family and rise to power

 John Casimir was born in Kraków on 22 March 1609, the son of Sigismund III Vasa and Constance of Austria.
-His father, Sigismund III, the grandson of Gustav I of Sweden, had in 1592 succeeded his own father to the Swedish throne, only to be deposed in 1599 by his uncle, Charles IX of Sweden.
+His father, Sigismund III, the grandson of Gustav Vasa, had in 1592 succeeded his own father to the Swedish throne, only to be deposed in 1599 by his uncle, Charles IX of Sweden.
 This led to a long-standing feud wherein the Polish kings of the House of Vasa claimed the Swedish throne, resulting in the Polish–Swedish War of 1600–1629.
-Poland and Sweden were also on opposite sides in the Thirty Years' War (1618–1648), although in that conflict Poland for the most part avoided joining any major military actions and campaigns, instead supporting the Austrian Habsburg and Catholic fraction.
+Poland and Sweden were also on opposite sides in the Thirty Years' War (1618–1648), although in that conflict, Poland for the most part avoided joining any major military actions and campaigns, instead supporting the Austrian Habsburg and Catholic faction.

-John Casimir for most of his life remained in the shadow of his older half-brother, Władysław IV Vasa.
+John Casimir, for most of his life, remained in the shadow of his older half-brother, Władysław IV Vasa.
 He had few friends among the Polish nobility.
-Unfriendly, secretive, dividing his time between lavish partying and religious contemplation, and disliking politics, he did not have a strong power base nor influence at the Polish court, instead supporting unfavorable Habsburg policies.
+Unfriendly, secretive, dividing his time between lavish partying and religious contemplation, and disliking politics, he did not have a strong power base nor influence at the Polish court, instead supporting unpopular Habsburg policies.
 He did, however, display talent as a military commander, showing his abilities in the Smolensk War against Muscovy (1633).